 Gretel (a wire haired miniature dachshund) found her existing conservatory and kitchen cold and too disconnected from her garden.
 This scheme therefore replaces the conservatory with a new extension that opens out the interior to the garden.
-Her requirement for the possibility of being fed titbits of grilled sausages led to the design including a barbeque, which becomes an extension of the side wall to the kitchen/ living area.
+Her requirement for the possibility of being fed titbits of grilled sausages led to the design including a barbecue, which becomes an extension of the side wall to the kitchen/ living area.

 There is an adjacent seat where her owners can sit and pamper her in the sun.
-The main opening of the sliding doors has an outside covering "raincoat" of brick with a smooth inner lining which expresses the cavity wall and creates a sense of interior comfort.
-Bespoke cast stone forms a masonry course over the lintel which resolves the weight of the wall above and emphasizes the openings of the weep holes.
+The main opening of the sliding doors has an outside covering “raincoat” of brick with a smooth inner lining which expresses the cavity wall and creates a sense of interior comfort.
+Bespoke cast stone forms a masonry course over the lintel which resolves the weight of the wall above and emphasises the openings of the weep holes.
 Inside, a polished plaster niche runs along the side of the living area.
 The floor is resin with underfloor heating, providing a comfortable lounging surface that pleasantly warms her tummy.

 - Shortlisted for New London Architecture Improve Don’t Move Award

 - Marble effect plaster in alcove